AleksaC/aleksac.me/README.md

 ## About

-The website is built using [Astro](https://github.com/withastro/astro), without additional frameworks like React.
+The website is built using [Astro](https://github.com/withastro/astro), without additional frameworks.

 The first version of the website was built with [Next.js](https://github.com/vercel/next.js) and [Preact](https://preactjs.com/).
-This was before Next 13, which introduced some major changes.
-It wasn't easy for upgrade the version, and Preact compat was no longer supported.
+It was what I knew best at the time, and using Preact with a compat layer instead of React in production builds kept the bundle size within the acceptable range.
+This was before Next 13, which introduced some major changes that made it hard for me to keep my existing setup, and in general moved in a completely different direction from the stuff I needed for this website.

-Since Next.js was moving in a completely different direction from the stuff I needed for this website, I started looking for alternatives.
-The things I was looking for in a new framework were:
+For this reason I decided to look for an alternative.
+The things I was looking for were:
 - JSX
 - clientside routing and route prefetching
+- small bundle size
+- as little dependencies as possible
-- decent level of adoption
+- decent level of adoption and stability

-Astro fit these perfectly, and the rewrite process was going smoothly for a subset of functionality, so I decided to do a full rewrite.
+Astro fit these (almost) perfectly, so I decided to test it and reimplement a subset of functionality I had in the Next version of the website.
+This went smoothly, so I rewrote the entire website in less than a week.

 ### Getting started